What's Accepted - Top Recycling Questions

 Caps and lids

-Lids and caps larger than three inches in diameter can be recycled.
+Lids larger than three inches in diameter can be recycled.
 Tin can lids must stay hooked to the can and be pushed down inside.
-Plastic caps and lids smaller than three inches in diameter, and detached metal lids go in the garbage.
+Put plastic caps back on plastic bottles for recycling.
+Loose caps, lids smaller than three inches in diameter, and detached metal lids go in the garbage.

 CD cases go in the garbage and cannot go in your recycling cart.
 Search King County's Reuse and Recycling website for private recyclers.